 Community, stakeholder and government relations

-At Arbutus, we support our clients with leading practices for Indigenous, public and government engagement on projects, program development, and regulatory processes.
-We help build engagement strategies that are appropriate to the nature and size of the project and suited to community priorities, with a focus on establishing enduring relationships with mutual benefit.
+At Arbutus, we support our clients with leading practices for Indigenous, public and government engagement on projects, program development, policy and regulatory processes.
+We help build engagement strategies that are appropriate to the nature and size of the initiative and suited to community priorities, with a focus on establishing enduring relationships with mutual benefit.

 Environmental assessment and permitting